1amLonewolf/ExcellentLifeFoundation/README.md

 - Adjusts navigation for smaller screens
 - Maintains readability and usability on all devices

+## JavaScript Functionality

+The website includes JavaScript for:
+- Smooth scrolling to the donation button when clicking "Make a Gift" in the CTA section
+- Enhanced user experience for key interactions

 ## Customization

 You can customize the website by modifying the following: